paritytech/substrate-api-sidecar/guides/ASSET_HUB_MIGRATION.md

 ## Elastic Scaling & Response Structure Changes

+> **Note**: This section only applies if you are using the `useRcBlock` parameter.
+If you're not using relay chain block tracking, you can skip this entire section.

-**Important**: All endpoints that support the `useRcBlock` parameter now return array responses instead of single enhanced objects.
+**Important**: All endpoints that support the `useRcBlock` parameter return array responses instead of single enhanced objects (when used).
 This prepares the API for Polkadot/Kusama elastic scaling where multiple Asset Hub blocks could exist per relay chain block.

 ### What Changed